 The soft sands, crystal-clear waters, gentle tides and epic sunsets of Gulf Coast beaches have long lured both human and canine visitors.
 If you and Fido can hear the surf calling your names, throw an extra towel in the bag, read up on our dog-friendly tips for the beach, and fill your cooler with pupsicles (and maybe some human treats, too).
 Then seek out one or more of these 10 dog beaches along the Gulf of Mexico.
-You might even like them more than our favorite dog beaches on the East Coast and West Coast!
+Doggie paddlers across the country can also enjoy the best dog beaches on the East and West Coast, or explore the best dog-friendly shores on lakes and rivers.

 Posted by Jessica Roberts